Catherine Harrington, Chief Executive (jobshare)

-Tom joined the National CLT Network in May 2016 and now leads on the Network's strategy, our advocacy and campaigning, and on building relationships with the housebuilding, finance, local government and community sectors.
+Tom Chance shares the position of Chief Executive with Catherine Harington.
+Tom joined the National CLT Network in May 2016 and now leads on the Network's projects, finances, and operations, building the charity into a strong and sustainable organisation.
+He also shares responsibility with Catherine for the charity's strategy and business plan, and for building relationships with the housebuilding, finance, local government and community sectors.

-Prior to joining the Network, he worked for the Greater London Authority in housing and planning policy and leading on communications and press work.
-He has also worked for a sustainable construction company, and as a consultant for clients such as the All Party Parliamentary Group for Housing and Planning, the Building Social Housing Foundation, Phases and various local authorities.
+Prior to joining the Network, he worked for the Greater London Authority in housing and planning policy, and as head of office for the Green Party Group on the London Assembly.
+He has also worked for a sustainable construction company, and as a consultant for clients such as the All Party Parliamentary Group for Housing and Planning, World Habitat, Phases and various local authorities.

 Contact: firstname.lastname@example.org or 020 3096 7790